2pai/wit-iot/readme-en.md

 ## Manage IoT Device

-As in the introduction section, the goals of our IoT device were to Watering the plants by using a pump.
+As in the introduction section, the goal of our IoT device is watering the plants by using a pump.
 So, we will make sure that our IoT Device can do 3 things :

-1. Turn on the Pump
+1. Turn on the pump
-2. Turn off the Pump
+2. Turn off the pump
 3. Get statistics data from the sensor

 ### Installing Library

-We will 4 external libraries.
-Please make sure that you already install that library in the Arduino IDE.
+We will have 4 external libraries.
+Please make sure that you have already installed those libraries in the Arduino IDE.

 1. [PubSubClient.h](https://github.com/knolleary/pubsubclient)
 2. [ArduinoJson.h](https://github.com/ekstrand/ESP8266wifi)